-2018 MCDB DATA SUBMISSION SCHEDULE:
+2019 MCDB DATA SUBMISSION SCHEDULE:

 All data reports for each quarter of data are due two months after the end of the quarter.
 The deadline is for the final date of submission, with initial submissions and format modifications being completed in the preceding month.
-If a reporting entity does not submit complete and accurate data in each report that clears all validation steps by the date of the deadline or approved extension, MHCC may fine the entity up to $1,000/day per report (COMAR 10.25.12).
+If a reporting entity does not submit complete and accurate data in each report that clears all validation steps by the date of the deadline or approved extension, the MHCC may fine the entity up to $1,000/day per report (COMAR 10.25.12).
 Each of the reports defined in the Required Reports Overview above are considered an independent report, for which fines may apply.

-It is the responsibility of all payors to perform data quality checks on their data before reporting to the MCDB Portal.
+It is the responsibility of all reporting entities to perform data quality checks on their data before reporting to the MCDB Portal.

 Please note that the "Final Data Submission Due" date shown in the table below means that all payors must report "clean" data to the MCDB portal on or before the final data submission due date.
-Clean data means data that have passed all validation checks performed by Social & Scientific Systems (SSS).
+Clean data means data that have passed all validation checks performed by the MHCC’s vendor [Social & Scientific Systems (SSS)].
 All data submissions that have not passed all validation checks by the final data submission due date or approved extension date are considered late.
 Penalties (COMAR 10.25.12) due to late data submissions as described above will apply.